Spinner dolphin: Ecology

 The spinner dolphin lives in nearly all tropical and subtropical waters between 40°N and 40°S. The species primarily inhabits coastal waters, islands, or banks.
 However, in the eastern tropical Pacific, spinner dolphins live far from shore.
 Spinner dolphins may use different habitats depending on the season.

 The spinner dolphin feeds mainly on small mesopelagic fish, squids, and sergestid shrimps, and will dive 200–300 m to feed on them.
 Spinner dolphins of Hawaii are nocturnal feeders and forage in deep scattering layers, which contain many species.
 The dwarf spinner dolphin may feed mostly on benthic fish in reefs and shallow water.
 Off Oahu, Hawaii, spinner dolphins forage at night and cooperatively herd their prey into highly dense patches.
 They swim around the prey in a circle and a pair may swim through the circle to make a catch.

-Spinner dolphins are in turn preyed on by sharks.
+Spinner dolphins are preyed on by sharks.
 Other possible predators include the killer whale, the false killer whale, the pygmy killer whale and the short-finned pilot whale.
 They are susceptible to parasites, and are known to exhibit both external ones like barnacles and remoras, and internal ones, like nematodes, trematodes, cestodes and acanthocephalans.